It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 The diagnosis of hyperemesis gravidarum is usually made by monitoring weight loss (with a loss of more than 5 percent of pre-pregnancy body weight indicating hyperemesis).

-Some other signs of hyperemesis that can be tested in a laboratory include increased liver enzymes, abnormal thyroid and parathyroid levels, and increased hematocrit, indicating contracted blood volume and dehydration.
+Some other signs of hyperemesis that can be tested in a laboratory include increased liver enzymes, abnormal thyroid, parathyroid levels, and increased hematocrit, indicating contracted blood volume and dehydration.

 What is the conventional treatment for hyperemesis gravidarum?